Southern California Chapter

 Please Help Recruit Vendors

-The Board initiated new efforts regarding fundraising and industry support for our Annual Meeting, and Howard Kaufman, MD, FACS, is leading this effort for us.
+Last year, the Board initiated new efforts regarding fundraising and industry support for our Annual Meeting, and Howard Kaufman, MD, FACS, led this effort for us.
 I am also asking for your individual help to boost fundraising and industry participation for the meeting.
 Such support allows us to keep membership dues and registration fees at a more modest level.
 This is especially important in the era of regulatory statutes limiting and restraining support from individual industry partners.

-If you have any special relationship with industry representatives who have supported us in the past, or whom you feel will have an interest in doing so in the future, please forward their contact information directly to Jim Dowden, SCCACS Executive Director, at firstname.lastname@example.org.
-He will take over from there and provide prospects with the necessary follow-up, coordinate with Dr. Kaufman, and offer the vendors a selection of opportunities for participation in our meeting.
+If you have any special relationship with industry representatives who have supported us in the past, or whom you feel will have an interest in doing so now, please forward their contact information directly to Jim Dowden, SCCACS Executive Director, at firstname.lastname@example.org.
+He will take over from there and provide prospects with the necessary follow-up, coordinate with our sponsor committee, and offer the vendors a selection of opportunities for participation in the meeting.

 Don’t forget to register early and reserve your hotel rooms!
-We hope that you and your family will join us in Santa Barbara, January 15-17, 2016.
+We hope that you and your family will join us in Santa Barbara, January 20-22, 2017.
 You are an integral part of our SCCACS Annual Scientific Meeting, and I encourage you to take advantage of our high level program, participate in the many opportunities for education and recreation, and take some time for relaxation.
-I am personally looking forward to this meeting as it is a momentous one for me: 17 years as an active member!

 SCCACS is your organization.
 Below are some reminders about Chapter activities, as well as contact information for Chapter leaders.
 The leaders want to hear from you with any comments and suggestions: